kidd1492/expert_in_a_box/README.md

 | `log_handler.py`   | Logs ingested files for traceability
 | `graph.png`        | Visual flowchart of the agent's decision logic

-### `multi_agent/`

-An experimental setup for multi-agent collaboration.
-It tests how agents can communicate and delegate tasks to reach a shared goal.

-**Workflow:**

-1. Chatbot agent (`test_prompt.py`) receives a topic and generates 5 clarifying questions.
-2. ReAct agent (`ReAct_agent.py`) receives the topic and questions, performs research via Wikipedia and FAISS, and returns a summary.
-3. The system updates shared state with the findings.
-4. Current research focus: exchanging state between agents using LangGraph.

 ## Setup Instructions